BlaiseAtCTS/Training-Notes/Testing/Automation Testing.md

 ```
 By userName = By.name("username");
 ```
-Here, for each element that accesses the userName, it will use a separate thread, which can cause overload. so you private static final (make username to USERNAME, convention to show that it is final)
+Here, for each element that accesses the userName, it will use a separate thread, which can cause overload. so you use private static final (make username to USERNAME, convention to show that it is final)

 ![Random](image-16.png)